 The Apple Watch Series 6 is an excellent all-around smartwatch for those in the Apple ecosystem, but there are other options for Android users or fitness nuts.
 Here’s a quick roundup:

-- Samsung Galaxy Watch 3: For Android users, the best Apple Watch Series 6 alternative is, undoubtedly, the Samsung Galaxy Watch 3.
-It’s exceptionally versatile and perfect for Samsung phone owners, but like the Apple Watch is has a few limitations when it comes to fitness tracking that you can learn about in our full review.
+- Samsung Galaxy Watch 4: For Android users, the best Apple Watch Series 6 alternative is, undoubtedly, the Samsung Galaxy Watch 4.
+It’s exceptionally versatile and perfect for Samsung phone owners, but like the Apple Watch is has a few limitations that you can learn about in our full review.

 - Fitbit Sense: If you can give up some smartwatch features for better fitness and sleep tracking, the Fitbit Sense is a great alternative.
 The battery lasts far longer at roughly six days of uptime, plus it runs $70 cheaper than the cheapest Apple Watch Series 6.
 Learn more in our full review.